chronologic/chronologic/audit/code-review/DayToken.md

         * For public calls.
-        * Logs the ids whose balance could not be updated */ function updateAllBalances() public {
+        * Logs the ids whose balance could not be updated */
+    // BK TODO - Check the gas usage of this function
+    // BK TODO - Check what happens if days skipped function updateAllBalances() public {
         require(block.timestamp >= initialBlockTimestamp);
         uint today = (block.timestamp - initialBlockTimestamp)/1 days;